seduerr91/seduerr91.github.io/pages/biz.md

 According to Chris Voss, there are three types of voices available to negotiators:

 The late-night FM DJ voice: Basically, keep it calm and slow.
 Use this selectively to make a point.
 When done properly, the late-night FM DJ voice has the power to create an aura of authority and trust without making the other party defensive.
 The playful/positive voice: This should be your default voice.
 It’s the voice of an easygoing, good-natured person.
 Your attitude is light and encouraging.
 The direct/assertive voice: This should be used as rarely as possible because this has the potential to create pushback.
 When people are in a positive frame of mind, they are more likely to think quickly and to collaborate and problem-solve.
 Positivity creates mental agility in both you as well as the other party.

 Mirroring works magic.
 Repeat the last three words (or the critical one to three words) of what someone has just said because we fear what is different and find comfort in similarity.
 Using mirroring encourages the other party to empathize and bond with you, keep people talking, buy your party some time, and eventually reveal their strategy.

-A study by psychologist Richard Wiseman on two groups of waiters concluded that the average tip of the waiters who mirrored was 70 percent more than of those who used positive reinforcement.

 The five-step process according to the author to own any negotiation process is: